vegardit/haxe-concurrent/README.md

 **Note:**
 * When compiling for Flash the option `-swf-version 11.5` (or higher) must be specified, otherwise you will get `Class flash.concurrent::Condition could not be found.`
-* When compiling for Flash the option `-D net-ver=45` must be specified, otherwise you may get `error CS0234: The type or namespace name 'Volatile' does not exist in the namespace 'System.Threading'.
+* When compiling for C# the option `-D net-ver=45` must be specified, otherwise you may get `error CS0234: The type or namespace name 'Volatile' does not exist in the namespace 'System.Threading'.
 Are you missing an assembly reference?`

 ## <a name="atomic-package"></a>The `hx.concurrent.atomic` package